2.4 Definition of a Business

 Whether the outsourced workforce could be replaced without significant cost, effort, or delay in the ability to continue producing outputs.

-As part of an acquisition, the buyer and seller may agree that the seller will provide
+a business.
+Conversely, as part of an acquisition, the buyer and seller may agree that

-services to the buyer after the acquisition.
-Such an arrangement, commonly referred to
+the seller’s existing workforce.
+Such an arrangement, commonly referred to as a

-as a transition services agreement or a TSA, specifies the period of services and the
+transition services agreement or a TSA, specifies the period of services and the fee to

-services provided under a TSA are often limited both in duration and scope.
+process because the services provided under a TSA are often limited in both duration and

-For example, a set may have one or more automated processes through acquired technology or
+outputs.
+For example, a set may have one or more automated processes through acquired

 continue producing outputs,” or it must be “unique or scarce.”